Austin Metro Baseball League Rules

 8. COLLISIONS/FAKE TAGS

-Players shall not intentionally collide with any players.
-In the case of a runner intentionally colliding with a fielder, the runner will be called out and may, at the umpire's discretion, be expelled from the game.
-All base runners must either slide or give up their right to a base (avoid a collision by stopping or leaving a base path) and/or, if the defensive player (e.g. catcher) has possession of the ball, is in the act of receiving the ball, or is about to immediately receive the ball and will be able to make an apparent play on the base runner.
+Base runners shall not collide with any defensive players.
+In the case of a base runner colliding with a fielder, the base runner will be called out and may, at the umpire's discretion, be ejected from the game.
+All base runners may either slide or give up their right to a base (avoid a collision by stopping or leaving a base path) and/or, if the defensive player (e.g. catcher) has possession of the ball, is in the act of receiving the ball, or is about to immediately receive the ball and will be able to make an apparent play on the base runner.
 Fake tags are not allowed.

 9. PITCHERS

 No player while pitching may wear white or gray sleeves, nor may a pitcher wear a batting glove or wristband while pitching.
 One intentional walk per game will be allowed.
 The four pitches must be thrown.
-If a pitcher hits 3 batters in any one game, the pitcher must be removed on the third hit batsman.
+If a pitcher hits 3 batters in any one game (including the playoffs), the pitcher must be removed on the third hit batsman and may not re-enter as a pitcher in that game.
 There is no limit as to how many innings a pitcher may pitch in a game or a week.
-Pitchers who have been removed may re-enter the game one time only but not in the same inning.
+Pitchers who have been removed may re-enter the game as a pitcher one time only but not until 3 consecutive outs have been made.
+Pitchers are allowed up to 5 warm-up pitches to start the game, in between innings and when replacing an uninjured pitcher.
+If a pitcher is removed due to injury, the replacement pitcher may receive up to 8 warm-up pitches.

 10. COURTESY RUNNERS